Ankr-network/ankr-docs/pages/staking/for-integrators/dev-details/ksm-liquid-staking-mechanics.md

 Ankr delegates the staked funds to trusted validators from Kusama.
 Specific validators may change in >= 1 day.

 ## Smart contracts

-Smart contracts addresses involved in KSM staking are:
+Smart contracts and addresses involved in KSM Liquid Staking are:

-Kusama deposit address:

-[Ankr deposit address](https://kusama.subscan.io/account/GUDy5gwmUTaHxcX8v2U3wyYdjSF8Zswnt47ZhYBuTCobDqX) — address that receives the staked KSM on Kusama.

-Ethereum:

-[aKSMb](https://etherscan.io/address/0x84DA8e731172827fCB233B911678E2a82E27Baf2) — contract on the Ethereum network that mints or burns aKSMb tokens for the user in 1:1 ratio with the staked amount.
+* [aKSMb](https://etherscan.io/address/0x84DA8e731172827fCB233B911678E2a82E27Baf2) — contract on the Ethereum network that mints or burns aKSMb tokens for the user in 1:1 ratio with the staked amount.

-[PolkadotPool](https://etherscan.io/address/0x59f767EC659E9FE01ebCf930465E2aD4Cc0F208e) — contract on the Ethereum network where the user sends their request to mint or burn aKSMb.
+* [PolkadotPool](https://etherscan.io/address/0x59f767EC659E9FE01ebCf930465E2aD4Cc0F208e) — contract on the Ethereum network where the user sends their request to mint or burn aKSMb.
+* [Ankr deposit address](https://kusama.subscan.io/account/GUDy5gwmUTaHxcX8v2U3wyYdjSF8Zswnt47ZhYBuTCobDqX) — address on the Kusama network that receives the staked KSM.

 ## Staking flow